Tue, Mar 17, 2015

 There are plenty of excellent resources on what significant term aggregations does, and some practical examples on how to use it.
 But there isn’t any interactive demo in which you can see first hand some of the possibilities of this type of aggregation.

-We decided to build an interactive demo using geolocated information of SFPD incidents provided by DataSF, which provides around 1.7 million incidents (since 2003), from DUIs to Kidnapping.
+We decided to build a demo using geolocated information of SFPD incidents provided by DataSF, which provides around 1.7 million incidents (since 2003), from DUIs to Kidnapping.
 Each incident also provides type of resolution, date and time, day of the week, address, and the coordinates.

 The idea of our demo is that, seeing a map of SF, you can add heatmaps layers of any incident category/day/resolution, using simple aggregation (counting) or using significant terms aggregation.